JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/txt.png" %}

-Next we can create certificate for the App Gateway.
+Next, we can create certificate for the App Gateway.

 ## 3. Create certificate for App Gateway

-In this demo, I'm going to use self-signed certificate for the App Gateway but in real world scenario you would use a certificate from a trusted certificate authority.
+In this demo, I'm going to use a self-signed certificate for the App Gateway but in real world scenario you would use a certificate from a trusted certificate authority.

 Here is the script to create the self-signed certificate for our domain (run script as administrator):